IBM-Cloud/docs/services/mobileaccess/facebook-auth-cordova.md

 1. Try to send a request to protected endpoint of your newly-created mobile back-end application from your browser.
 Open the following URL: `{applicationRoute}/protected`.
 For example: `http://my-mobile-backend.mybluemix.net/protected`
 <br/>The `/protected` endpoint of a mobile back-end application that was created with MobileFirst Services Starter boilerplate is protected with {{site.data.keyword.amashort}}.
 An `Unauthorized` message is returned in your browser.
 This message is returned because this endpoint can only be accessed by mobile applications that are instrumented with {{site.data.keyword.amashort}} client SDK.

 1. Use your Cordova application to make request to the same endpoint.
-Add the below code after you initialize `BMSClient`:
+Add the following code after you initialize `BMSClient`:

 	```JavaScript
 	var success = function(data){